Noovolari/leapp/README.md

 Here you can find our [documentation](https://github.com/Noovolari/leapp/wiki).

 # Links
-- [Glossary](.github/GLOSSARY.md): find other information about the system
 - [Roadmap](https://github.com/Noovolari/leapp/projects/4): view our next steps and stay up to date
 - [Contributing](./.github/CONTRIBUTING.md): follow the guidelines if you'd like to contribute to the project
-- [Project Structure](./.github/PROJECT_STRUCTURE.md): check how we structured the project and where to find the files
+- [Project Structure](https://github.com/Noovolari/leapp/wiki/project-structure): check how we structured the project and where to find the files
 # License
 [Mozilla Public License v2.0](https://github.com/Noovolari/leapp/blob/master/LICENSE)